-- Helping with those sores and cuts: things like a minor skin wound or a hot spot on Fido can benefit from a small application of honey.
-Containing substances like flavonoids, honey can help heal skin -- and it's also great for your dog's coat and skin.
+- Helping with sores and cuts: things like a minor skin wound or a hot spot on Fido can benefit from a small application of honey.
+Containing substances like flavonoids, honey can help heal skin, and it's also great for your dog's coat and skin.

-- Helping with Kennel Cough: just like humans using honey to soothe a sore throat, honey can be used to help with inflammation and alleviate symptoms associated with respiratory infections like Kennel Cough.
+- Helping with Kennel Cough: just like humans use honey to soothe a sore throat, honey can be used to help with inflammation and alleviate symptoms associated with respiratory infections like Kennel Cough.

 - Helping with energy levels: due to the high sugar content in honey, giving a small quantity to your dog can provide a quick energy boost!

 So, can dogs eat honey?
 As with most things, moderation is key!

 Have you given your dog honey before?
 Let us know on the Wide Open Pets Facebook page!